kirksl/karate-runner/README.md

 *Note key bindings can be changed if desired by going to Menu > Preferences > Keyboard Shortcuts*

+### Syntax Highlighting
+`Syntax Highlighting` will be added to enable bracket pairing and coloring for the Karate language within .feature files.
+Additionally coloring will be enhanced within .js files to support Karate language integration.

+*Note this is a work in progress as the Karate language grows and custom IDE themes come to market.*

 ## Setup

 ### General